 - 1/2 tsp Chinese five-spice *optional

 - 3-4 cups broccoli florets *blanched

-- diced green onions & sesame seeds *optional
+- diced green onions & sesame seeds as garnish *optional

 - Lay pounded thighs in a large glass casserole dish and set aside.